Muddytm/udemy-chef-notes/generalnotes_localmachine.md

 example of subscribes:

 `service "httpd" do

   action [:enable, :start]

-  subscribes :restart, "template[/var/www/html/index.html]", :immediately end
+  subscribes :restart, "template[/var/www/html/index.html]", :immediately

+end
 `

 this is the same thing, but in a different place. if that template changes, then restart this service RIGHT AWAY.

+# debugging, linting, and testing + other bonus content

+you can use `chef exec [x]` if [x] does not exist locally, to run it with the chefdk.

+`chef exec ruby --help` gives help for ruby stuff. you can run ruby through chef if it does not exist locally

+check out `chef shell-init --help` to get info for how to make chef ruby your default ruby, among other things.

+if you can't access stuff like `knife`, `chef knife` will work.